Lapis Lazuli: Properties, Facts and Photos

 Pliny wrote, "Sapphirus included with spots of gold is not suitable for engraving."
 This would have been because the pyrite was too hard to cut through.

-In ancient Egypt, lapis lazuli was believed to open the heart to love and lead the soul into immortality.
-The book of Exodus states 'sappir' was one of the twelve precious gemstones in the breastplate of the Jewish high priest.
+In ancient Egypt, lapis was believed to open the heart to love and lead the soul into immortality.
+The Book of Exodus states 'sappir' was one of the twelve precious gemstones in the breastplate of the Jewish high priest.

 During excavations of the royal graves in the ancient Sumerian city of Ur, artefacts featuring gold, silver and gemstones were discovered.
 Many exhibited exceptional craftsmanship, skill and artistry.